dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 ...
 ```

-- Check the panic process using the PID given
+- Check the panic process using `ps` with the PID given

 ```bash
 crash> ps | grep 27435